 To get these deals, you’ll need an Amazon Prime membership.
 If you don’t already have one, you can sign up for a free 30-day trial.
 If you’re not keen on having another subscription and are smart about your timing, you can grab these Prime Day deals and cancel your Prime membership before you’re charged the monthly fee of $6.99.

 When is Amazon Prime Day 2021?

 Since its launch, Prime Day has traditionally been held in mid-July.
-The only outlier in previous Amazon Prime Day events was in 2020, which was postponed to October 13 due to COVID-19.
+Previously, the only outlier in Amazon Prime Day timing was in 2020, when the event was postponed to October 13 due to COVID-19.

 What deals can we expect during Prime Day 2021?